grpc/proposal/A115-remove-priority-lb-child-policy-cache.md

 ## Proposal

-Priority LB should disable the child policy retention cache.
+Priority LB should disable the child policy retention cache, when a child is removed from its config (i.e., case 2 only).

+Note this should be done for Java and Go only.

+For C-core, we are actually potentially getting benefit from this behavior due to subchannel sharing, so we're not planning to drop it there until we have the longer-term solution ready.

 ### Temporary environment variable protection

 Implementations should provide an environment variable to revert to the previous behavior (child policy cache enabled with 15-minute timer).

+This should be kept around for a few releases, and then removed.

 Env var name: `GRPC_EXPERIMENTAL_ENABLE_PRIORITY_LB_CHILD_POLICY_CACHE`.